Otto von Bolschwing: Gehlen Organization

-Following the end of World War II in Europe, von Bolschwing became associated with the US Army Counter-Intelligence Corps (CIC) detachment in Salzburg and later worked for the American military government (OMGUS) in Bavaria from 1945 to 1946.
+Following the end of World War II in Europe, von Bolschwing became associated with the U.S. Army Counter-Intelligence Corps (CIC) detachment in Salzburg and worked for the American military government (OMGUS) in Bavaria from 1945 to 1946.
 Eager to insulate himself from possible prosecution for war crimes, von Bolschwing sought to capitalize on the emerging Cold War against the Soviet Union in order to further ingratiate himself to his American benefactors.
 In early-1947, he offered his services to the Vienna office of the Central Intelligence Group (CIG), the immediate predecessor of the CIA, but was rejected.
-In a contemporaneous assessment, US officials dismissed von Bolschwing as an unreliable opportunist, egotistical, and a man of shifting loyalties.
+In a contemporaneous assessment, U.S. officials dismissed von Bolschwing as an unreliable opportunist and egotistical, and accurately perceived him as a man of shifting loyalties.

 Von Bolschwing was undeterred and obtained a position as a covert operative with the Gehlen Organization, an American-subsidized West German intelligence service staffed primarily by former officials of the Third Reich.
-He was attached to Ausodeom, the Gehlen Organization’s Austrian branch, and posted in Vienna, where he specialized in recruiting potential undercover agents and orchestrating their infiltration into Romania, Hungary and other nations of the Soviet Bloc.
+He was attached to Ausodeom, the Gehlen Organization’s Austrian branch, and posted in Vienna, where he recruited potential undercover agents and orchestrated their infiltration into Romania, Hungary, and other nations of the Soviet Bloc.

-With the advent of the Greek Civil War (1946-1949), von Bolshwing’s superiors in the Gehlen Organization became anxious for information on Soviet activities in the Balkans and directed him to mobilize his former contacts among exiled members of the Iron Guard in order to reconstruct his former SD intelligence network in Romania.
+With the advent of the Greek Civil War (1946-1949), von Bolschwing’s superiors in the Gehlen Organization were anxious for information on Soviet activities in the Balkans and directed him to mobilize his former contacts among exiled members of the Iron Guard in order to reconstruct his former SD intelligence network in Romania.
 In 1948, von Bolschwing traveled to Rome, Italy where he met with Constantin Papanace, the leader of a faction of exiled former Iron Guard members, and enlisted his assistance in building an anti-Soviet espionage apparatus in Romania.
-The enterprise, however, produced mediocre results.
-Few Iron Guardsmen were interested in leaving exile and returning to their homeland as spies and those who did formed an intelligence network that was regularly penetrated by Soviet agents and produced information that was often of only negligible value.
+This effort produced mediocre results.
+Few Iron Guardsmen were interested in leaving exile and returning to their homeland as spies and those who did formed an intelligence network that was regularly penetrated by Soviet agents, yielding information that was of negligible value.

-Despite this lackluster professional outcome, his employment by the Gehlen Organization was extremely beneficial to von Bolschwing personally.
-His organization received a sum of roughly US$20,000 annually to maintain operations, while von Bolschwing personally held a lucrative cover occupation with Austria Verlags GmbH, a US-funded publishing house associated with the Austrian League for the United Nations.
+Despite this lackluster outcome, his employment by the Gehlen Organization was extremely beneficial to von Bolschwing personally.
+His organization received a sum of roughly US$20,000 annually to maintain operations, while von Bolschwing personally held a lucrative cover occupation with Austria Verlags GmbH, a U.S.-funded publishing house associated with the Austrian League for the United Nations.
 More importantly, he was also able to leverage his connections to the American and West German intelligence communities to secure a preliminary clearance of his wartime record from an Austrian denazification court.
 However, by 1949 the Gehlen Organization had lost confidence in von Bolschwing’s abilities and his ouster from the group appeared imminent.